Ateeex/LexographicallyOrder2/README.md

 # LexographicallyOrder2
 The program lexographically orders two words.
+This is done on JAVA 8.